Israel–Mauritania relations

-Israel and Mauritania relations refers to the historic and current bilateral relationship between Israel and Mauritania.
+Israel–Mauritania relations refers to the historic and current bilateral relationship between Israel and Mauritania.
 Mauritania declared war on Israel as part of the Six Day War.
 In 1999, Mauritania became the third member of the Arab League—after Egypt and Jordan—to recognize Israel as a sovereign state.
 However, after the Gaza War, Mauritania withdrew recognition of Israel in 2009 and severed all relations by March 2010.

 History

 State of war

 Mauritania declared war on Israel during the Six-Day War in 1967, following the Arab League's collective decision (Mauritania was not admitted to the Arab League until November 1973), and did not reverse that declaration until 1991.

 Little public information exists as to the state of war.
 For some 32 years until about early 1999, Israelis were seemingly oblivious to the ongoing state of war.

 Ties warmed by the mid-1990s, including behind the scenes meetings between Mauritania and Israel in 1995 and 1996 said to be at the instigation of Mauritania's President Maaouya Ould Sid'Ahmed Taya and the establishment of unofficial "interest sections" in the respective Spanish embassies in 1996 in the two capital cities.